truenas/documentation/static/includes/TNHardwareGuide.md

 TrueNAS systems come in all shapes and sizes.
 Many users want external access to all storage devices for efficient replacement if issues occur.
 Most hot-swap drive bays need a proprietary drive tray into which you install each drive.
-These bay and tray combinations often include convenient features like activity and identification lights to visualize activity and illuminate a failed drive with sesutil(8) [for CORE](https://www.freebsd.org/cgi/man.cgi?query=sesutil&sektion=8) or [for SCALE](https://manpages.debian.org/testing/sg3-utils/sg3_utils.8.en.html).
+These bay and tray combinations often include convenient features like activity and identification lights to visualize activity and illuminate a failed drive with sesutil(8) [for FreeBSD-based TrueNAS versions](https://www.freebsd.org/cgi/man.cgi?query=sesutil&sektion=8) or [for Linux-based TrueNAS versions](https://manpages.debian.org/testing/sg3-utils/sg3_utils.8.en.html).
 TrueNAS Mini systems ship with four or more hot-swap bays.
 TrueNAS R-Series systems can support dozens of drives in their head units and external expansion shelves.
 Pre-owned or repurposed hardware is popular among TrueNAS users.